 Cons

-- Is difficult to use
+- Is difficult to use; unideal for DIY bookkeeping

 - Offers very limited customer support options

-- Lacks inventory accounting
+- Lacks project management and inventory accounting features

 GnuCash Alternatives & Comparison